auth0/docs/articles/protocols/oauth2/oauth-state.md

 # State Parameter

-Authorization protocols provide a `state` parameter.
+Authorization protocols provide a **state** parameter.
 During authentication, the application sends this parameter in the authorization request, and the Authorization Server (Auth0) will return this parameter unchanged in the response.

 Your application can use this parameter in order to:

 - Make sure that the response belongs to a request that was initiated by the same user.
-Therefore, `state` helps mitigate [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
+Therefore, **state** helps mitigate [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery).

-- Restore the previous state of the application.
-For example, you can retrieve the URL that the user intended to reach before the application decided that it needed to issue an authorization request.
-Store this value locally, authenticate the user, retrieve the value once you get the callback from Auth0, and then redirect the user there.
-How you store that value depends on your application's type.
-It can be local storage in single page apps or a cookie in a regular web app.
-Also, in this case, the parameter cannot be just a random string, it has to be a proper JSON object in order to hold values (see [Format](#format)).
+- Restore the previous state of your application.

 ## Format

-For the most basic cases the `state` parameter should be a [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce).
+For the most basic cases the **state** parameter should be a [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce).

 This field can also be a [Base64](https://en.wikipedia.org/wiki/Base64) encoded JSON object that can hold multiple values, [such as a return URL](/tutorials/redirecting-users).